Partitions of Baire space into compact sets: Forcing the existence of maximal a.d.f.s. families

 \end{definition}

 Note that $\W(\T)$ is the set of all reals that $\T$ is missing to be maximal and $S \in \I^+(\T)$ iff $S$ is almost disjoint from every $T \in \T$.
-The notion $\I^+(\T)$ should merely emphasize the similarity to the positive sets $\I^+(\A)$ associated to an a.d.\ family $\A$ in the subsequent diagonalization property.
-However, contrary to $\I^+(\A)$ the set $\I^+(\T)$ is generally not induced by an ideal.
+In particular, $\I^+(\T)$ consists of exactly those finitely splitting trees that we may add to $\T$ without destroying almost disjointness.
+The notion $\I^+(\T)$ should emphasize the similarity to $\I^+(\A)$ for an a.d. family $\A$ in the subsequent diagonalization property.
+However, contrary to $\I^+(\A)$ it is generally not induced by an ideal.

 \begin{definition} Let $\T$ be an a.d.f.s.\ family, let $\PP$ be a forcing notion and $G$ be a $\PP$-generic filter.
 We say that a set of finitely splitting trees $\S$ in $V[G]$ diagonalizes $\T$ iff $\T \cup \S$ is an a.d.f.s.\ family and for all $T \in \I^+(\T)^V$ we have that $\simpleset{T} \cup \S$ is not almost disjoint. \end{definition}